RGB Experimental Music Laboratory / MacOSX and Windows Version

 I will send a password of the desktop version "RGB MusicLab" to you in a few days.

-Please use the demo version before you donate.
-The demo has all functions,
+Please use the basic version before you donate.
+The basic has all functions,

 but it can convert the first 10 colors of the image to a music.